pixelbrackets/git_cheat_sheet/git_cheat_sheet.md

 		git log -p <file>

-* Who changed what and when in a file
+* Show who changed what and when in a file

 		git blame <file>

+	_left side shows the last commit ID for the content on the right side

 * Show a commit identified by its ID